 - Belt Driven

-I think Sky-Watcher really has been generous with the amount of stuff they’ve crammed into this mount.
-The mount also has some solid build quality and features a really industrial aesthetic to it I think.
+I think Sky-Watcher really has been generous with the features they’ve crammed into this mount.
+The EQ6-R Pro also has solid build quality and features a really industrial aesthetic to it I think.
 Exposed bolts and plates everywhere and a large body gives this mount some presence.

 Dual Saddle Puck